dmulyalin/ttp/docs/source/Match Variables/Indicators.rst

       Hardware is Gt96k FE, address is b20a.1e00.8777 (bia c201.1d00.1111)
       MTU 1500 bytes, BW 100000 Kbit/sec, DLY 1000 usec,

-.. note:: use template_variable_name if ignore pattern contains ``|`` (pipe) character, as pipe character used by TTP to separate match variable functions.

 **Example-1**

 What if only need to extract bia MAC address within parenthesis, below template will **not** work for all cases::